spoonapps/docs/getting_started/walkthrough_-_asp.net/walkthrough_iii.md

 5. Pause testing and resume on another machine

 ### Start the Container
 ```
-# Create a new container with git and ASP.NET and a DNS mapping
+# Create a new container with .NET, ASP.NET, Firefox and git
 C:\> spoon run microsoft/dotnet,microsoft/aspnet,mozilla/firefox,git/git

 Downloading dotnet from https://spoon.net/users/microsoft